Reference · Receiving record

-When a shortage deduction or a compliance chargeback lands, the argument is never about opinions.
-It is about what can be proven: what shipped, what arrived, and when.
-This guide covers the documents that carry a dispute, and what makes a receiving record strong enough to settle one.
+A shortage deduction, a damaged or leaning pallet, wrong material, a compliance chargeback: when it lands, the argument is about what can be proven.
+Here is what carries a dispute and what makes a receiving record strong enough to settle one.

 The documents that carry a dispute.